 Star Spangled Summer: June 9-July 22

 Summertime is family time!
 This relatively new celebration features exciting family shows, cartoon character encounters and extended park hours.
 Look forward to Moonlight Madness as well as special family fun at Fireman’s Landing.

 Southern Gospel Picnic: August 23-September 3

 The tradition of gospel music in the Ozarks continues with this Southern-inspired festival.
 This is your chance to see hundreds of performances from nationally acclaimed gospel acts as well as dine on delicious southern delicacies.

-National Harvest & Cowboy Festival: September 13-October 28
+National Crafts & Cowboy Festival: September 12-October 27

 Catch the Salute to the Great American Cowboy, an all-new Western Stunt Show, over 125 visiting craftsmen and a full line-up of cowboy performers during National Harvest Festival.
 It’s a celebration of Americana at its finest.

 An Old Time Christmas: November 3-December 30

 This is your chance to celebrate Christmas on a grand scale, with over 4 million lights, a 5-story Christmas tree, holiday light parade, visits from Santa and a living nativity creating a magical holiday world for visitors.
 Make time to see the classic holiday production “It’s a Wonderful Life” as well as the nightly parade.
 Warm up with roasted nuts and a piping hot cup of cocoa.
-Extra marshmallows please!
+Extra marshmallows, please!
 Each year An Old Time Christmas is voted one of the best Christmas displays in America.
-Visit to see why.
+Visit Silver Dollar City Branson to see why.

 Part of Silver Dollar City’s appeal is the simpler time it invokes.
-Throughout the park you can views demonstrating craftsmen using techniques passed down from generation to generation.
+Throughout the park, you can view demonstrating craftsmen using techniques passed down from generation to generation.
 Beautiful works of art are created right before your very eyes.
 Watch as skilled workers craft treasures, all while displaying their knowledge of the art form.
 Two of the favorite craftsmen to watch are the glassblowers and blacksmiths.
 See which one stands out to you during your visit!